-- a. coordinate the work of the joint faculty committees by: - 1. maintaining a manual of the policies and procedures of the Joint Faculty Assembly and its committees, - 2. resolving jurisdictional issues among committees of the assemblies, - 3. monitoring the effectiveness of the committee structure and recommending adjustments or changes when necessary, - 4. arranging for reports, at least once a year, from each standing committee to the Joint Faculty Assembly, - 5. posting and preserving minutes of the Joint Faculty Assembly, - 6. overseeing the posting and preservation of minutes and reports of the faculty standing committees, and - 7. when appropriate, appointing or arranging for the election of members of Faculty Standing Committees when vacancies occur outside of the normal elections process; - b. formulate, prepare and distribute: - an annual calendar of meetings of the Joint Faculty Assembly each June for the following academic year and - 2. the agenda for each meeting of the Joint Faculty Assembly; - c. oversee the grievance process, according to Handbook 4.1.1, when the Handbook and Election Committee files a grievance; - d. coordinate faculty participation in all phases of the development and execution of the institutional strategic planning process; - e. appoint faculty members to serve as non-voting members on Board of Regents/Trustees committees, as requested; - f. coordinate faculty participation in any review of the academic administration; - g. communicate with the appropriate faculty committees as deemed necessary;
+- a. coordinate the work of the joint faculty committees by: - maintaining a manual of the policies and procedures of the Joint Faculty Assembly and its committees, - 2. resolving jurisdictional issues among committees of the assemblies, - 3. monitoring the effectiveness of the committee structure and recommending adjustments or changes when necessary,

-h. and initiate whatever action is necessary to fulfill its duties and responsibilities.
+- 4. arranging for reports, at least once a year, from each standing committee to the Joint Faculty Assembly, - 5. posting and preserving minutes of the Joint Faculty Assembly, - 6. amending and certifying minutes of the Joint Faculty Assembly, and - 7. when appropriate, appointing or arranging for the election of members of Faculty Standing Committees when vacancies occur outside of the normal elections process; - b. formulate, prepare and distribute: - 1. an annual calendar of meetings of the Joint Faculty Assembly each June for the following academic year and - the agenda for each meeting of the Joint Faculty Assembly; - c. oversee the grievance process, according to Handbook 4.1.1, when the Faculty Handbook and Election Committee files a grievance; - d. coordinate faculty participation in all phases of the development and execution of the institutional strategic planning process; - e. appoint faculty members to serve as non-voting members on Board of Regents/Trustees committees, as requested; - f. coordinate faculty participation in any review of the academic administration; - g. communicate with the appropriate faculty committees as deemed necessary; - h. and initiate whatever action is necessary to fulfill its duties and responsibilities.